ekernf01/ggrn/docs/GGRN.md

 To predict the effect of perturbing gene $j$ to level $z$ (e.g. $z=0$ for a knockout), an obvious choice is to start with control expression $X$, set $X_j \leftarrow z$, and then set $X \leftarrow F(X)$.
 For models like Dynamo, PRESCIENT, ARMADA, and ScanBMA that are coupled to an explicit time-scale, an entire trajectory can be computed by iterating this process.
 For steady-state models, the amount of time simulated by a single iteration is unclear.
 In DCD-FG, typically a single iteration is used.
 CellOracle leaves this to the user, recommending 3 iterations.
 Dictys proceeds until a steady state is reached.

-We formalize this with a keyword argument `predictive_timescale` that accepts any positive integer.
+We formalize this with a keyword argument `prediction_timescale` that accepts any positive integer.

 #### Perturbation persistence